|

 not appear so, there is a tremendous amount of labor that goes into a scabbard

-when done historically accurate, and especially when following a design.
+when done historically accurate, and especially when one is implementing a design.
 It's

-all in the details from chape to throat.
+all in the details from the chape, all the way up to the throat.
 If you want to look at it from a

-You can hang a picture on the wall and it still looks decent, but when you add a
+You can hang a picture on the wall and it looks ok, but when you add a

 frame, the picture comes alive and they compliment each other.
 The better

-looking the frame is, the better looking they both look.
+looking the frame is, the better they both look.
 The same thing applies

 to the sword & scabbard.
 It's a complimentary package of aesthetics & function.